Lorraine Hansberry: Legacy

-Lincoln University's first-year female dormitory is named Lorraine Hansberry Hall.
-There is a school in the Bronx called Lorraine Hansberry Academy, and an elementary school in St. Albans, Queens, New York, named after Hansberry as well.
+The first-year dormitory for women at Lincoln University is named Lorraine Hansberry Hall.
+A school in the Bronx is entitled Lorraine Hansberry Academy and an elementary school in St. Albans, Queens, is named after Hansberry as well.
+Lorraine Hansberry Elementary School was located in the Ninth Ward of New Orleans.
+Heavily damaged by Hurricane Katrina in 2005, it has since closed.

-On the eightieth anniversary of Hansberry's birth, Adjoa Andoh presented a BBC Radio 4 program entitled Young, Gifted and Black in tribute to her life.
+In 2010, on the eightieth anniversary of Hansberry's birth, Adjoa Andoh presented a BBC Radio 4 program entitled Young, Gifted and Black in tribute to her life.

-Founded in 2004 and officially launched in 2006, The Hansberry Project of Seattle, Washington was created as an African-American theatre lab, led by African-American artists and was designed to provide the community with consistent access to the African-American artistic voice.
-A Contemporary Theatre (ACT) was their first incubator and in 2012 they became an independent organization.
-The Hansberry Project is rooted in the convictions that black artists should be at the center of the artistic process, that the community deserves excellence in its art, and that theatre's fundamental function is to put people in a relationship with one another.
-Their goal is to create a space where the entire community can be enriched by the voices of professional black artists, reflecting autonomous concerns, investigations, dreams, and artistic expression.
+Founded in 2004 and officially launched in 2006, The Hansberry Project was created as an African-American theater lab led by African-American artists in Seattle.
+A Contemporary Theatre (ACT) was their first incubator and, in 2012 they became an independent organization.

 In 2010, Hansberry was inducted into the Chicago Literary Hall of Fame.

 In 2013, Hansberry was inducted into the Legacy Walk, an outdoor public display that celebrates LGBT history and people.
 This made her the first Chicago native to be honored along the North Halsted corridor.

-Also in 2013, Hansberry was inducted into the American Theatre Hall of Fame.
+That same year, Hansberry was inducted into the American Theatre Hall of Fame.

-Lorraine Hansberry Elementary School was located in the Ninth Ward of New Orleans.
-Heavily damaged by Hurricane Katrina in 2005, it has since closed.

 In 2017, Hansberry was inducted into the National Women's Hall of Fame.

-In January 2018, the PBS series American Masters released a new documentary, Lorraine Hansberry: Sighted Eyes/Feeling Heart, directed by Tracy Heather Strain.
+In January 2018, the PBS series American Masters released a documentary, Lorraine Hansberry: Sighted Eyes/Feeling Heart, directed by Tracy Heather Strain.

 On September 18, 2018, the biography Looking for Lorraine: The Radiant and Radical Life of Lorraine Hansberry, written by scholar Imani Perry, was published by Beacon Press.

 Through the efforts of the NYC LGBT Historic Sites Project, Hansberry's apartment on Bleecker Street was listed on the New York State Register of Historic Places and the National Register of Historic Places in 2021.

+The Lorraine Hansberry Coalition of Croton (LHC), a volunteer group, was established in 2021 to celebrate the life and works of Lorraine Hansberry and to build on her legacy through free public programs.

 On June 9, 2022, the Lilly Awards Foundation unveiled a statue of Hansberry in Times Square.
-The statue was sent on a tour of major US cities.
+The statue was sent on a tour of major U.S. cities.
 On August 23, 2024, it was unveiled at its permanent home on Chicago's Navy Pier with a special ceremony, including an outdoor screening of the 1961 movie, A Raisin in the Sun.
-The sculpture, by Alison Saar, is entitled "To Sit A While," and features Hansberry surrounded by five life-sized bronze chairs representing different aspects of her life and work.
+The sculpture, by Alison Saar, is entitled "To Sit A While" and features Hansberry surrounded by five life-sized bronze chairs representing different aspects of her life and work.
+The title is a quote from Hansberry.

+In March 2026, through LHC advocacy, Lorraine Hansberry was posthumously awarded the 2026 Trailblazers Award by Westchester County, New York, and the village of Croton-on-Hudson renamed a section of a Croton street running past her grave and the Croton Free Library as Lorraine Hansberry Way.